hassa/BeatCop/README.md

 BeatCop is a simple cluster singleton manager.
 It ensures that a managed process runs on exactly one node in a cluster at a time, no more, no less (assuming there is at least one node left alive).

-It was written for managing [Celery beat](http://celery.readthedocs.org/en/latest/userguide/periodic-tasks.html) in an autoscaling pool of Celery workers but was written as generic process manager and can therefore be used for pretty much anything.
+It was created for managing [Celery beat](http://celery.readthedocs.org/en/latest/userguide/periodic-tasks.html) in an autoscaling pool of Celery workers but was written as generic process manager and can therefore be used for pretty much anything.
 It uses [Redis](http://redis.io/) to communicate.

 Mechanism